CONVERSATION

 From the jungles of Bali, this family-run business is redefining sustainable fashion to make little-effort-chic every season's go-to style inspiration

 Sustainable fashion is the key to improving the future of the industry and the next big thing is shining light on slow fashion.
 Creating seasonless pieces that can be combined and re-styled in multiple ways is what makes an ethical brand truly outstanding amid the endless array of corporate labels.
-Balm Wears does exactly that - the vintage clothing brand creates clothing, footwear, accessories and jewelry that, if taken care of, can last a lifetime.
+Balm wears does exactly that - the vintage clothing brand creates clothing, footwear, accessories and jewelry that, if taken care of, can last a lifetime.
 Love and attention to every detail goes into each piece to ensure that their philosophy of slow fashion is reflected in the designs.

 The label is dedicated to producing in small batches and often follows a made-to-order approach to ensure that nothing goes to waste.
 Everything is stitched, dyed and carved in Bali where the business is based.
-A dedication to transparency is at the heart of Balm Wears where the team is constantly learning and growing to make sure that they tread lightly.
+A dedication to transparency is at the heart of balm wears where the team is constantly learning and growing to make sure that they tread lightly.
 Giving back to nature is an essential part of the business' vision so it comes as no surprise that the label has teamed up with One Tree Planted to plant a tree for every order.

-Becs believes that good things take time and this mantra has been fundamental for the brand since day one.
-The slowly-made pieces are a reflection not only of the style of the people who wear them, but also of the patience and love of everybody involved in their making, designing and packaging.
+Becs believes that good things take time, and this mantra has been fundamental for the brand since day one.
+The slowly made pieces are a reflection not only of the style of the people who wear them, but also of the patience and love of everybody involved in their making, designing and packaging.

-Our editor-in-chief caught up with the founder Becs to talk about how she transformed the vision of Balm Wears from a dream to an independent business of unique, Bali-inspired vintage fashion pieces.
+Our editor-in-chief caught up with the founder Becs to talk about how she transformed the vision of balm wears from a dream to an independent business of unique, Bali-inspired vintage fashion pieces.

-The Terry Flares
+The Cinch Terry Bikini Set

 Becs, founder of balm wears for NOMADSofORIGIN Magazine

-NOMADSofORIGIN: The style of the brand appears very bohemian-chic.
+NOMADSofORIGIN: The style of the brand appears very bohemian chic.
 Where do you draw inspiration for the designs from?

-NOMADSofORIGIN: What are the Balm Wears pieces you can't live without?
+NOMADSofORIGIN: What are the balm wears pieces you can't live without?

-The Cowboy Boot
+The Cowboy Boot - Date Shake

 NOMADSofORIGIN: What are your go-to travel destinations?